 Three main companies are active in the field:

-1. Altos Labs: $3 billion raised from Bezos.
-Broad research on whole-body reprogramming.
+- Altos Labs: $3 billion raised from Bezos.
+Broad research on reprogramming throughout the body.

-2. Life Biosciences: First human clinical trial (FDA approval January 2026).
-Initially focusing on eyes.
+- Life Biosciences: First human clinical trial (FDA approval in January 2026).
+Initially focusing on the eyes.

-3. Rejuvenate Bio: Started in dogs, now moving to heart treatments.
+- Rejuvenate Bio: Started with dogs, now moving to heart treatments.

 The first human trial